bpva/gopm/README.md

 ```shell
 gopm create testdata/package.json -env /path/to/.env
 ```
+## Commands
+The package manager will provide the following commands:

+- `gopm create ./packet.json`: Packages the files specified in the package file into an archive.
+- `gopm update ./packages.json`: Downloads archive files via SSH and unpacks them.

 ## Package File Format
 The package file should have either a `.yaml` or `.json` format.
 It should include paths to select files using glob patterns.